lulu2002/Bedrocks/README.md

 # Bedrocks
-Bedrocks is a collection that converts almost everything you need to create a cross version plugin
+Bedrocks is a collection that converts almost everything you need to create a cross version plugin!